 Speaking of the gardens at Aldourie, there is much to maintain that sometimes our gardeners need a bit of support to do the manual jobs whilst they concentrate on landscaping and making each area functional and pretty – or both.

-Lizzie is always ready with her outdoorsy nature to jump on the lawnmower and take an hour out of her otherwise busy schedule to keep the Aldourie grounds in good shape.
-She particularly likes this job because the weather has to be dry so she tends to get a clear view of Aldourie Castle; her favourite place in the world…
+Lizzie is always ready to jump on the lawnmower to keep the Aldourie grounds in good shape.
+She particularly likes this job because she tends to get a clear view of Aldourie Castle; her favourite place in the world…